Scheduler internals in Go ↔ Java: how your code is actually executed

 }

 Syscall is the boundary between user space ↔ kernel.
 Go tries to hide this and not block the scheduler.
 Java leaves this to you.
-If you ignore this, you get thread starvation.
+If you ignore it — you get thread starvation.

 Go is great for IO-heavy applications.
 Java requires async (NIO).
-The plus of Go is its simplicity.
-The minus is more threads under the hood.
-Java offers control but the code is more complex.
+The plus of Go — simplicity.
+The minus — more threads under the hood.
+Java — control, but more complex code.

 Local run queue